-Last updated in October 2013
+Last updated in March 2016

-- Double taxation agreement, in force since 27 December 2001
+- double taxation agreement, in force since 27 December 2001

-- Air transport agreement of 1994, in force since March 1997
+- air transport agreement of 1994, in force since 17 March 1997

 Malta is a popular tourist destination for Germans.
 In addition to its wide range of cultural events, it offers visitors pleasant temperatures even in winter and can be reached quickly and reliably by air from Germany.
 Thanks to its situation in the Mediterranean, Malta is also an attractive cruise destination, the entrance to the Grand Harbour alone offering spectacular views.
-German visitors are very welcome guests in Malta, being considered ‘quality’ tourists with an interest in the country’s history, culture, natural environment and language.
+German visitors are very welcome guests in Malta, being considered “quality” tourists with an interest in the country’s history, culture, natural environment and language.
 Malta’s numerous English language schools are also very popular with students from German schools.